Pyot/react-update-state-on-stop-typing/README.md

+## Introduction
+I had worked on a project where we pass a big amount of data to react.
+The amount of data cause lags after you type each letter.
+I couldn't use uncontrolled inputs because a form was spread on 5 different tabs and when you switched tab it had lost the input value.
+This is sort version of the situation that I had.
+The solution is update state not after every letter has been typed out but after the user stops typing.
+To achieve that we can use two type of inputs controlled and uncontrolled which works together.

+### How does it work?
+It's update state on when a user stops typing.

+### Where to use it?
+In apps where you get time lags during typing in controlled inputs.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## What to do after download?

 ## Available Scripts

 In the project directory, you can run:

+After download:

+### `npm install`

+then

 ### `npm start`